Greg Reynolds

 Gregory Adam Reynolds (born July 3, 1985) is an American former professional baseball pitcher.
-He played in Major League Baseball for the Colorado Rockies and the Cincinnati Reds.
+He played in Major League Baseball (MLB) for the Colorado Rockies and Cincinnati Reds, and in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.

 Amateur career

 Reynolds was drafted by the Philadelphia Phillies out of Terra Nova High School in the 41st round of the 2003 MLB Draft, but he instead decided to attend Stanford University.
 In 2004 and 2005, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
 He was then selected by the Colorado Rockies as the second overall selection in the first round of the 2006 MLB Draft.